raanausama/PostgreSql-Oracle-Cloud/README.md

-# PostgreSQL Oracle Cloud Server Setup and Configuration using pgAdmin
+# PostgreSQL Oracle Cloud Server Setup and Configuration using ubuntu and pgAdmin

 This README provides the steps to set up and configure a PostgreSQL server using pgAdmin on Oracle Cloud and linux server.
 Follow these instructions to ensure your PostgreSQL server is up and running.